GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 ## 8.3 Voice of the brand

-The people who create written communications for an organization are creating the "voice of their organization's brand"--whether they work for the organization or as one of its advisers.
+The people who create written communications for an organization are creating the "voice of their organization's brand"—whether they work for the organization or as one of its advisers.

 The voice of the brand is vital to the success of some organizations, particularly those that provide intangibles.
 Their communications may be the only thing of any substance that the customer (or potential customer) has to go on when, for example: